JoachimGoedhart/SuperPlotsOfData/README.md

 -download the files from the Github repository.

--Run RStudio and load app.R
+-Run RStudio and load the 'app.R' file from the repository

 -Select 'Run All' (shortcut is command-option-R on a Mac) or click on "Run App" (upper right button on the window)